-No dumps are taken in behalf of this job step.
-This option turns off snap dumps, end-of-job-step-dumps, and abnormal termination dumps.
+No dumps are taken for this job step.
+This option turns off snap dumps, end-of-job-step dumps, and abnormal termination dumps.
 This is defined for compatibility purposes and should not be specified.
 Job control assumes this condition by default.